 AT521.
-Pre-Hospital Care I (1).
+Prevention & Pre-Hospital Care I (1).

-Students will learn to recognize and manage acute injuries and illnesses in order to provide optimal pre-hospital care.
+Students will learn to prevent, recognize, and manage acute injuries and illnesses in order to provide optimal initial care and support return to activity.
 This course also covers basic emergency incident management and understanding of their role and responsibilities within the EMS system.
 (Prerequisite: Entrance into the Graduate Program in Athletic Training, Co-requisite: AT521-L).

-AT521-L. Pre-Hospital Care I Lab (1).
+AT521-L. Prevention & Pre-Hospital Care I Lab (1).